elixir-crawly/crawly/docs/README.md

 Defines a minimal amount of items which needs to be scraped by the spider within the given timeframe (30s).
-If the limit is not reached by the spider - it's being closed.
+If the limit is not reached by the spider - it will be stopped.

 ### follow_redirects :: boolean()

 default: false

-Defines is Crawly spider is supposed to follow HTTP redirects.
+Defines is Crawly spider is supposed to follow HTTP redirects or not.

 ### concurrent_requests_per_domain :: pos_integer()